Vy\=akarana: A Colorless Green Benchmark for Syntactic Evaluation in Indic Languages: Vyākarana: A Colorless Green Benchmark Example sentences from the benchmark dataset can be found in Appendix

-We use the Hindi Universal Dependency Treebank (HDTB) \citep{bhathindi, palmer2009hindi} to construct a new Colorless Green treebank for Hindi: \emph{CG-HDTB}.
-We follow the method proposed by \citet{gulordava-etal-2018-colorless} to generate colorless green sentences.
+We use the Hindi Universal Dependency Treebank (HDTB) \citep{bhathindi, palmer2009hindi} to construct a new Colorless Green treebank for Hindi: \emph{CG-HDTB}.\footnote{Similarly, we use the Tamil Universal Dependency Treebank (TTB) \citep{ramasamy-zabokrtsky-2012-prague} to construct a new Colorless Green treebank for Tamil: \emph{CG-TTB}.} We follow the method proposed by \citet{gulordava-etal-2018-colorless} to generate colorless green sentences.
 Given a sentence from the original HDTB treebank, we first convert it to a template colorless green sentence (Figure~\ref{fig-cgi}c) by removing all the content words (while retaining all the function words) from it.
 Each of the resulting gaps created by the removal of content words in the template sentence is then populated with a content word from another sentence in the treebank, where the grammatical information of the original and replacing content word is the same (Figure~\ref{fig-cgi}d).
 The resulting colorless green sentence still retains the same grammatical information and syntactic structure as the original sentence, whereas the random substitution of the content words ensures that it is rendered nonsensical (Figure~\ref{fig-cgi}a; Figure~\ref{fig-cgi}e).

 The grammatical information taken into consideration while substituting the content words includes the Grammatical Gender \textbf{(Gen)} (masculine/feminine), Grammatical Number \textbf{(Num)} (singular/plural), Grammatical Case \textbf{(Case)} (Section~\ref{sec:gcm}), and Person \textbf{(Per)} (first/second/third).
 This makes sure that the replacing content word is consistent with syntax and the morphological inflections of the original content word, keeping the morphosyntax of the sentence intact.
 The grammatical information required for every PoS category is different, as shown in Table~\ref{tab:data-grammar-info}.
 The HDTB treebank has an imbalanced count of Grammatical Gender features.
 Following an uncontrolled and random substitution of content words can result in a gender-imbalanced dataset of colorless green sentences.
 We eliminate this imbalance by controlling the grammatical gender information in the colorless green sentences.
 For every sentence in the HDTB treebank, we generate four colorless green sentences, where the gender encoding of the sentences is: